SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/00-Joins-Subqueries-And-Indices.md

 Matches every entry in **left** table regardless of match in the **right**.

+There was no match found for Emma, so we have **NULL** in the courses_name column.

 [image assetsSrc="Joins-Subqueries-And-Indices(2).png" /]

 **RIGHT JOIN**:

+RIGHT JOIN is the opposite of LEFT JOIN.

+The RIGHT JOIN returns all the columns from the table on the right even if no matching rows have been found in the table on the left.

+If no matches have been found in the table on the left, **NULL** is returned.

 ```Java
 SELECT students.name, courses.name